beyescay/memento/CAPSTONE_README.md

 2. Web links (For e.g. a blog link on French Revolution).
 3. Generic text (Whatever typeed in the text box.
 For e.g., Hola - Hello)

-For e.g., You can type in something similar to this!
+For e.g., you can type in something similar to this!
 <p align="center"><img src="images/desc2.png" width="400" height="600"/></p>

 As soon you enter the URL, the timer starts.
 When the timer reaches the first checkpoint, it sends a notification in the app asking the user to revisit the link.